Phlorum - Page Content

 In order to deliver ecological enhancements, it’s important to understand what species and features are already present in the immediate and surrounding area.
 A Preliminary Ecological Appraisal involves an initial habitat survey that can provide this information.
 For some projects, a more basic scoping survey will be sufficient.

-This must meet the requirements of the development whilst also ensuring that the habitats and species that are to be retained, enhanced or re-located, are appropriately managed.
+This must meet the development’s requirements while also ensuring that the habitats and species that are to be retained, enhanced, or relocated are appropriately managed.
 Habitats and buildings should complement each other.
-There’s no use designing a feature that later proves to be incompatible with the use of the site, or for species that are not going to benefit.
+It’s no use designing a feature that later proves to be incompatible with the site’s use or for species that are not going to benefit.

-At its simplest, this could be a change in management to enable more woody and perennial vegetation to develop on an area that had been intensively cultivated.
+At its simplest, this could be a change in habitat management that enables more woody and perennial vegetation to develop in an area that has been intensively cultivated.

 Types Of Habitat That Can Be Created